 Lindsey Averill, Creator

-Lindsey Averill is many things - a film producer, an academic, a writer, an activist, an aspiring novelist, a sake and sushi lover, a notorious trashy television watcher, an odd beauty secret keeper, an amazing dancer... really, the list is endless.
-Lindsey recieved her M.F.A in Writing from Emerson College and Ph.
-D.in the Comparative Studies from Florida Atlantic University.
+Lindsey Averill is many things - a mom, a filmmaker, an academic, a writer, an activist, an aspiring novelist, a sake and sushi lover, a notorious trashy television watcher, an odd beauty secret keeper, an amazing dancer... really, the list is endless.
+Lindsey received her M.F.A in Writing from Emerson College and Ph.
+D. in the Comparative Studies from Florida Atlantic University.
 The focus of Lindsey’s research is feminism, fat civil rights and the representation of fat bodies in popular culture.
-Since 2005 Lindsey has worked as a college professor teaching women’s studies, literature and writing courses.
+From 2005 to 2016 Lindsey worked as a college professor teaching women’s studies, literature and writing courses.
 In her spare time, Lindsey writes stuff for lots of cool media outlets, like CNN, xojane, Time.com, The Huffington Post, Alternet, Refinery29, and Bustle.
-Lindsey’s also written academic stuff where she speaks to feminism – or a lack there of in young adult novels – like Twilight and the Hunger Games.
+Lindsey has also written academic stuff where she speaks to feminism – or a lack there of in young adult novels – like Twilight and the Hunger Games.
 Basically, Lindsey is one of those public intellectual types, who has dedicated her life to ending the hateful relationships people have with their bodies and changing the national conversation about body image so that it focuses on effect the very real issues of bias and systemic prejudice.

 Melissa Mazza, Communications and Social Media